hackclub/hackclub/case_studies/glenaeon_rudolf_steiner_school/2015-11-04_first_meeting/recap.md

 ## Diversity

-One of the thing I noticed was the under represtentation of literally every possible minority.
-I'm going to start by getting a few of girls who were 'just observing' interested, it is probably better to do this personally than get one of my coleads to act as a middleman.
+One of the thing I noticed was the under representation of literally every possible minority.
+I'm going to start by getting a few of girls who were 'just observing' interested, it is probably better to do this personally than get one of my co-leads to act as a middleman.

 ## Conclusion